Key points

 - Action is needed to reduce the impacts of climate change on NSW buildings.
 This includes improving policies and procedures, adapting current buildings to climate change and planning for resilient buildings.

 - NABERS is a national initiative managed by the NSW government that measures the energy efficiency, water usage, waste management and indoor environment quality of a building or tenancy and its impact on the environment.
-Incorporating ecologically sustainable development principles into building design can make buildings more resilient to climate change and also reduce the impacts that buildings have on the climate.
+Incorporating ecologically sustainable development principles into building design can make buildings more resilient to climate change and also reduce the impacts that buildings have on the environment.

 The importance of buildings in NSW